judasgutenberg/dia_sqlserver_diagrammer/readme.txt

 This python script is used to turn a SQL Server database into a .dia diagram for use in the Dia program (see http://dia-installer.de/)  It does not produce relationship lines, though some initial work for this has been done.
+(I haven't been able to find proper documentation for .dia XML files.)
 To configure, you will need to set sqlDirectory and diagramDirectory paths in lines 302 and 303.

 This looks for a secrets.py file in the directory 'pythonToolSettings,' parallel to the one this script is placed in.
 That is: